simonmichael/hledger/hledger-lib/doc/hledger_timedot.5.m4.md

 }})

-Timedot is a plain text format for logging dated, categorised quantities (eg time), supported by hledger.
+Timedot is a plain text format for logging dated, categorised quantities (of time, usually), supported by hledger.
 It is convenient for approximate and retroactive time logging, eg when the real-time clock-in/out required with a timeclock file is too precise or too interruptive.
 It can be formatted like a bar chart, making clear at a glance where time was spent.

-Though called "timedot", the format does not specify the commodity being logged, so could represent other dated, quantifiable things.
+Though called "timedot", this format is read by hledger as commodityless quantities, so it could be used to represent dated quantities other than time.
-Eg you could record a single-entry journal of financial transactions, perhaps slightly more conveniently than with hledger_journal(5) format.
+In the docs below we'll assume it's time.

 # FILE FORMAT